Primal-dual splitting methods for phase-field surfactant model with moving contact lines: Primal-Dual method

 \subsection{Calculating the proximal operators}

-The success of our approach based on JKO scheme depends on the ease of computing the extended proximal We will demonstrate the computation of the extended proximal operators in sequence below.
+The success of our approach based on the JKO scheme depends on the ease of computing the extended proximal.
+We will demonstrate the computation of the extended proximal operators in the following sequence.